support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 Sugriva is installed as king in the palace, and Angada as crown prince and heir to the kingdom of Kiskindha, with Laksmana present, while Rama retires to Mount Prasravana to spend the rainy season there by Indian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 British Library, London, UK / Bridgeman Images